Five Seattle chefs at the top of their game.

 But these five chefs are part of a growing number of women changing the status quo.
 And oh man, are we lucky to have them in the Seattle food scene.
 Not only is their food to-die-for and their style impeccable, but I’m personally inspired by each of them.

-Over the next eight weeks, I’m going to take you on a culinary adventure through the worlds of Chefs Maria Hines, Monica Dimas, Rachel Yang, Shannon Martincic, and Renee Erickson.
+Over a series of five posts, I’m going to take you on a culinary adventure through the worlds of Chefs Maria Hines, Monica Dimas, Rachel Yang, Shannon Martincic, and Renee Erickson.

 Let’s start with a pioneer of the sustainable dining movement: Chef Maria Hines.